bmapa-iscteiul/covid-graph-spread/README.md

   3. Open a command line terminal
   4. Use the command "docker build -t wordpress-with-java-covid"
   5. Use the command "docker-compose up -d"
+  6. Extract the .zip file from the github project
-  6. Take all the files in the "jars" folder of the git repository, and place them at the cgi-bin folder that was just created
+  7. Take all the files in the "jars" folder of the git repository, and place them at the cgi-bin folder that was just created
-  7. Browse to "http://localhost" to visit the website
+  8. Browse to "http://localhost" to visit the website